-Money smells of menthol at Lorillard, the #3 cigarette maker in the US (behind Philip Morris and Reynolds American).
-Flagship brand Newport is its best-selling menthol cigarette and #2-top selling cigarette name in the US, accounting for more than 85% of sales.
-Other brands include the premium and discount lines of Kent, Old Gold, True, and Maverick, as well as the blu e-cigarette.
+Money smells of menthol at Lorillard, a Reynolds American (RAI) subsidiary.
+Flagship brand Newport is its best-selling menthol (and non-menthol) cigarette and the #2-top selling cigarette name in the US, accounting for about 86.5% of sales.
+Other brands include the premium and discount lines of Kent, Old Gold, and True as well as a UK-based electronic cigarette label SKYCIG.
 The company sells its lineup to wholesale distributors (who supply retail and chain stores and government agencies).
 Lorillard was known as the Carolina Group until 2008, when it split from former parent Loews.
-Founded in 1760 by French immigrant Pierre Lorillard, it is the nation's oldest continuously operating tobacco business.
+RAI bought it in 2015 for $27.4 billion, combining the #2 and #3 cigarette makers.
+The company is the nation's oldest continuously operating tobacco business.

-Lorillard rings up 100% of its sales in the US, including its possessions and territories.
+Lorillard serves customers in the US, including its possessions and territories, and the UK.